hannah-hill/octopus/README.md

 ### Back end

 1. Clone this repo
-2. In terminal, cd into octopus/server
+2. In terminal, `cd octopus/server`
 3. Start a virtual environment

 ```